JaimeHyland/Mellifera/Testing.md

 </div>

 # **Add Conversion Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify only logged in users can access the 'add_conversion' template -:white_check_mark:
+* Verify only logged in users can access the 'add_conversion' template ✔
 * Verify links work as expected
-    * Go to profile - :white_check_mark:
+    * Go to profile ✔
-    * View listing token - :white_check_mark:
+    * View listing token ✔
-* Verify form validation prevents the user from submitting the form with errors -:white_check_mark:
+* Verify form validation prevents the user from submitting the form with errors ✔
 * Verify all validation is as expected and supports the user experience :x:
-* Verify that once the form is submitted and validated, the user is redirected to the newly created listing - rendering the conversion_detail template -:white_check_mark:
+* Verify that once the form is submitted and validated, the user is redirected to the newly created listing - rendering the conversion_detail template ✔
-* Verify the newly created listing is NOT active -:white_check_mark:
+* Verify the newly created listing is NOT active ✔
-* Verify the newly created listing is viewable in the user profile 'my_listings' template :white_check_mark:
+* Verify the newly created listing is viewable in the user profile 'my_listings' template ✔

 ## Add conversion form fixes
 * Make vehicle dimensions able to be decimals - change IntegerField - DecimalField in the model.